 Working alongside Doctor Looby of Barry University, Miss.
 Barth completed an independent study exploring the efficacy of the Response to Intervention program.
 This experience enriched her understanding of academic data analysis, specifically in the areas of reliability and validity.
 Miss.
 Barth has an extensive background when it comes to Exceptional Student Education and Individual Educational Plans (IEP).

-Not only has she been involved in the creation of over four hundred Individual Educational Plans, but she also has held the responsibility of implementing plans in the classroom.
+Not only has she been involved in the creation of over five hundred Individual Educational Plans, but she also has held the responsibility of implementing plans in the classroom.

 Since pursuing advocacy, Miss.
 Barth has attended Wrightslaw Trainings and graduated from the Institute of Special Education Advocacy Training at William and Mary Law School in 2016, returning in 2017 as an alumni and earning an additional certificate.
 Miss.
 Barth is a member of the Council of Parents Attorneys and Advocates (COPAA) and attended COPAA's 2017 pre-conference and conference sessions, including Filing Due Process Complaints for Advocates.

 Krista Barth gave us the direction we needed for our daughter’s IEP